Outdoor Autumn & Winter Garden Activities for Children

 Plants to grow in winter

 If you want to keep gardening through the winter, numerous vegetables are great to grow in winter.
 These tend to be hardy plants but they may need some protection from frost.
-This includes plants such as chard (Swiss chard or rainbow chard), Brussel sprouts, cabbage, leeks, kale, parsnips, and cauliflower (winter/spring sprouting).
-For more ideas, you may want to visit the Royal Horticultural Society.
+This includes plants such as chard (Swiss chard or rainbow chard), Brussel sprouts, cabbage, leeks, kale, parsnips, and cauliflower (winter/spring sprouting), and more.
+Keep in mind that many of these need to be sown in the spring or summer to be harvested through the winter and early spring.

 The end of the growing season is an ideal time to collect seeds for next year.
 While some of this will need to be done in the summertime, some seeds can be collected throughout the autumn.
 For example, we normally collect our Nasturtium seeds sometime between August and November.
 See my post on collecting seeds with children for tips on great flowers to grow with children and how to collect their seeds.

 Make seed bombs

 Seed bombs are a really fun outdoor activity to do in the garden in the autumn or winter.
 It’s a great chance for children to play with seeds and mud!
 They can make seed bombs and then enjoy throwing them in the garden or outside as a way to spread wildflowers.
 Sadly, some wildflowers are on the decline and many areas where they once grew have been destroyed.
 This will also help bees and butterflies that rely on wildflowers to live.
 Doing little things like planting wildflowers with seed bombs is a simple way for children to help the environment.
 See my post – Sowing & Spreading Wild Flowers with Seed Bombs.

 Propagate plants in water